docker-library/docs/mysql/README.md

 Note that users on systems with SELinux enabled may experience problems with this.
 The current workaround is to assign the relevant SELinux policy type to your new config file so that the container will be allowed to mount it:

      	  chcon -Rt svirt_sandbox_file_t /my/custom/config-file

+### Initialization time

+If there is no database initialized when the container starts, then a default database will be created.
+While this is the expected behavior, this means that it will not accept incoming connections until such initialization completes.
+This may cause issues when using automation tools, such as `docker-compose`, which start several containers simultaneously.

 ## Supported Docker versions